mwolson/emacs-shared/doc/install.md

 ## Install fd

 [fd](https://github.com/sharkdp/fd/releases) is helpful for reducing time for locating files in project directories in some cases.
 On Mac, install the `fd` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

+## Install gopls

+You'll need to [install gopls](https://github.com/golang/tools/blob/master/gopls/README.md#installation) in order to support language server features for C/C++.
+On Mac, install the `gopls` package from homebrew.
+For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install ninja